BaoCodeLab/VarAnnoFastJ/README.md

 # VarAnnoFastJ
-This is a program for variant annotation.
+A tool for variant annotation.